rouderz/rouderz/README.md

 Fullstack developer
 -------------------

-i have 2 years in the development of software with technologies how React, React Native, Nodejs, Javascript, Typescript Etc.
+I have 4 years in the development of software with technologies how React, React Native, Nodejs, Javascript, Typescript Etc.

 * 🌍  I'm based in Ecuador
 * 🧠  I'm learning Python